 Breaches will be required to be reported to the regulator within 72 hours of becoming aware there has been a breach.
 Reporting will only be required when there has been a risk to the rights and freedoms of those affected by the breach.
 Penalties for breaches can be up to 4% of annual turnover.

-If you would like us to assist you in ensuring your organisation complies with the new regulations then please contact our experienced team.
+If you would like us to assist you in ensuring your organisation complies with the GDPR then please contact our experienced team.